What are some of the most asked questions about Leadfeeder Tracker?

 The tracker script is delivered from the AWS Cloudfront content delivery network, which ensures that no matter where the visits come from the script is always loaded close to them with minimal latency.
 Cloudfront has over 200 edge locations all over the world, including, most likely one near your visitor.

-Q: With many web browsers leaning to protect privacy by blocking cookies and tracking how will that impact Leadfeeder and it's tracker?
+Q: With many web browsers leaning to protect privacy by blocking cookies and tracking how will that impact Leadfeeder and it's a tracker?

 Though Leadfeeder uses 1st party cookies, we rely mainly on a completely different type of technology which means to us 'no cookies, no problem'.